Gayle Wilson

-Gayle Edlund Wilson (born November 24, 1942) is an American business professional, community activist, and the former First Lady of California (1991–1999).
-She is married to former California Governor and Senator Pete Wilson, with whom she has two sons.
+Gayle Edlund Wilson (born November 24, 1942) is an American business professional, community activist, and the former first lady of California (1991–1999).
+She is married to former California governor and senator Pete Wilson, with whom she has two sons.

 As an activist, Wilson has concentrated her efforts on improving early childhood health and encouraging children in the areas of math and science.

+Early life and education

-As a young teenager in February 1956, Wilson acted in a professional production of A Room Full of Roses opposite Linda Darnell at the Sombrero Playhouse in her native Phoenix.
-Wilson competed in the 1960 National Science Talent Search and is a member of the Society's Honorary Board.
+Wilson was born in Phoenix, Arizona.
+As a teenager in February 1956, she acted in a professional production of A Room Full of Roses opposite Linda Darnell at the Sombrero Playhouse.
+Wilson competed in the 1960 National Science Talent Search.
+Wilson attended Stanford University, where she earned a degree in biology and a Phi Beta Kappa key.

+Career

-First Lady of California
+First lady of California

-As California's First Lady, Wilson worked to further her husband's goals of promoting early childhood education.
+As California's first lady, Wilson worked to further her husband's goals of promoting early childhood education.
 She also helped establish a merit-based California state summer school for math and science, now known as COSMOS.
 Each summer this four-week residential program located on four University of California campuses serves over 600 high school aged students.

-Post Sacramento
+Later career

-Wilson currently serves as a member of the board of directors of Gilead Sciences, Inc. and the Ralph M. Parsons Foundation.
-She is a member of the Board of Trustees of California Institute of Technology and Sanford-Burnham Institute for Medical Research, and she is the chairman of the Advisory Board and primary fundraiser for COSMOS.
+Wilson is a member of the board of directors of Gilead Sciences and the Ralph M. Parsons Foundation.
+She is a member of the Board of Trustees of California Institute of Technology and Sanford Burnham Prebys Medical Discovery Institute, and she is the chairperson of the Advisory Board and primary fundraiser for COSMOS.
 She is a former member of the board of ARCO as well as of the Center for Excellence in Education.

 Wilson is a past president of the Junior League of San Diego as well as a founding member of the San Diego chapter of ARCS (Achievement Rewards for College Scientists).

-As a young woman Wilson earned national recognition as one of the top 40 finalists of the Westinghouse Science Talent Search (now the Intel Science Talent Search).
-She then furthered her academic career at Stanford University, where she earned a degree in biology and a Phi Beta Kappa key.

 Since 2011, Wilson has been on the selection committee for the GE Reagan Scholarships.

+Personal life

 Wilson has two sons and one grandchild.